 We may earn a small commission from sales generated from these links.

 Wealthfront is not only one of the first robo advisors on the market; they’re also one of the cheapest and full-featured.
-At only a 0.25% portfolio management fee (with the first $5,000 invested being free if you use our link to sign up), Wealthfront offers a completely hands-off approach to automated investing as well as additional features and accounts such as their high-yield savings account, Wealthfront Cash, and a portfolio line of credit.
+At only a 0.25% portfolio management fee (with the first $5,000 invested being free if you use our link to sign up), Wealthfront offers an entirely hands-off approach to automated investing as well as additional features and accounts such as their high-yield savings account, Wealthfront Cash, and a portfolio line of credit.
 Their account minimum is only $500, which is lower than average.

 Vanguard Personal Advisor Services is the investment behemoth’s dive into the robo advising world.
-What makes them so unique is their inexpensive (only 0.30%) approach to combining automated investing with access to human financial advisors.
+What makes them unique is their inexpensive (only 0.30%) approach to combining automated investing with access to human financial advisors.
 This is called a Hybrid Robo Advisor, and Vanguard PAS is the best service available offering this feature.
 The only drawback is that the minimum investment amount is $50,000, making it suitable only for larger investors.
-To get around this, Vanguard also offers a service called Digital Advisor, which only requires a $3,000 account minimum and lowers the fee to 0.20%, but removes access to a human financial advisor.
+To get around this, Vanguard also offers a service called Digital Advisor, which only requires a $3,000 account minimum and lowers the fee to 0.20% but removes access to a human financial advisor.

 How do Robo Advisors Work?

-The exact workings of the robo advisors differ depending on the service that you choose to use.
+The exact workings of the robo advisors differ depending on the service you choose to use.
 However, they generally operate on the same principles.